zhengthomastang/2018AICity_TeamUW/Track3/README.md

-# Track 3
+# Track 3 (Multi-camera Vehicle Detection and Reidentification)

-## Introduction

-Multi-camera Vehicle Detection and Reidentification - Participating teams identify all vehicles that are seen passing at least once at all of 4 different locations in a set of 15 videos.
-Evaluation for Challenge Track 3 is based on detection accuracy and localization sensitivity for a set of ground-truth vehicles that were driven through all camera locations at least once.

-## How It Works

-The proposed appearance model together with DCNN features, license plates, detected car types and traveling time information are combined for the computation of cost function in ICT.

 ## Code structure

-Under the `./Track3/` folder, there are 3 software packages:
+Under the [Track3](https://github.com/zhengthomastang/2018AICity_TeamUW/tree/master/Track3) folder, there are 3 components:

-1. `Multi-Camera Vehicle Tracking and Re-identification`: Multi-camera vehicle tracking based on a fusion of histogram-based adaptive appearance models, DCNN features, detected car types and traveling time information
+1. [1_Multi-Camera Vehicle Tracking and Re-identification](https://github.com/zhengthomastang/2018AICity_TeamUW/tree/master/Track3/1_Multi-Camera%20Vehicle%20Tracking%20and%20Re-identification): Multi-camera vehicle tracking based on a fusion of histogram-based adaptive appearance models, DCNN features, detected car types and traveling time information
-2. `YOLO_LP_IPL`: Detection of license plate from each cropped vehicle image
+2. [2_YOLO_LP](https://github.com/zhengthomastang/2018AICity_TeamUW/tree/master/Track3/2_YOLO_LP): Detection of license plate from each cropped vehicle image based on YOLOv2
+**We strongly encourage users to try the latest [YOLOv3 object detector](https://pjreddie.com/darknet/yolo/) instead.**
-3. `LP_COMP_IPL`: Comparison of license plates under low resolution
+3. [3_LP_COMP](https://github.com/zhengthomastang/2018AICity_TeamUW/tree/master/Track3/3_LP_COMP): Comparison of license plates under low resolution

-Detailed description of each package is given in each subfolder.
+**Detailed description of each package is given in each subfolder.**

-The output of `Multi-Camera Vehicle Tracking and Re-identification` is the similarity score between each pair of vehicles for comparison.
-We can convert it into a distance score by inverse proportion.
-The output of `LP_COMP_IPL` is the distance score between each two license plates.
+The output of `1_Multi-Camera Vehicle Tracking and Re-identification` is the similarity score between each pair of vehicles for comparison.
+It can be converted into a distance score by inverse proportion.
+The output of `3_LP_COMP_IPL` is the distance score between each two license plates.
 The final distance score between two vehicles is the multiplication of the above two distance scores.
-Several vehicle pairs that enjoy low distance scores and appear in all 4 camera locations are submitted to Track 3 for evaluation.